jarrah31/Google-StreetView-Publish-WebGUI/README.md

 ## Setting Up OAuth 2.0 Client IDs
+The "Authorized redirect URIs" set up below only works with the localhost IP (127.0.0.1) for development purposes.
+This is because we need to log on as the Google user that publishes the photospheres, and the only alternative is to provide your own domain name instead and host it on the internet somewhere which is outside the scope of the guide.

 1. Navigate to the Credentials page by clicking the Navigation (hamburger) menu -> APIs and Services -> Enabled APIs and Services -> Crendentials